SrkPrasadChangala/pneumoniaDetection/README.md

 ## 7. Model Development (CNN)
 A basic CNN model is developed with essential layers.
 A sequential model in instantiated with a basic convolution layer with a relu activation function and a Max Pooling layer with a pool size of 2X2 and a flatten layer is added to transform the 2D matrix data to a vector and a fully cinnected layer with 128 unite and ReLu activation and finally an output layet with a single unit and a sigmoid classifier for binary classification.
 The model is compiled with an Adam optimizer and binary crossentropy loss.
 Training is performed on the training set with validation on a subset.

-The results of the basic CNN model on the date are:
+The results of the basic CNN model on the data are:
 ```
 Model: "cnn_model"
 _________________________________________________________________